YanB25/Universal-Print/README.md

 // boolean: true
 ```

-## More
+### More

-UV further supports
+UP further supports

 - std::optional, std:: atomic
 - std::shared_ptr, std::unique_ptr
 - The adaptors, e.g., std::stack, std::queue, std::priority_queue, ...
+Yes, we support them without any *copy*.

-UV provides `util::pre_str` to return a `std::string`.
+UP provides `util::pre_str` to return a `std::string`.

+Feature requests are welcomed.

-## Use UV Universally
+## Use UP Universally

-We recommend to use UV universally, i.e., use it under any situations.
+We recommend to use UP universally, i.e., use it under any situations.
 Image you have nested classes, `A` and `B`.

 ``` c++